CEREBRAL VENOUS SINUS THROMBOSIS

 - endovascular therapy aims to re-establish anterograde venous outflow in the targeted sinus and alleviate malignant venous congestion

-- recanalization (whether complete or partial) is associated with an improved outcome compared to those without recanalization
+- recanalization (complete or partial) is associated with an improved outcome compared to those without recanalization

 - however, the randomized TO-ACT trial did not demonstrate a significant benefit of interventional therapy over standard medical therapy